dbcollection/dbcollection/roadmap.md

 ## Roadmap 2018

+- Add unit tests for the package
+- Restructure the data to column-based format (for compatability with pandas' DataFrames)
+- Refactor all datasets (for easier testing and better maintainability)
 - Complete the Matlab wrapper and bring it to feature parity with the python package;
 - Complete the Lua/Torch7 wrapper and bring it to feature parity with the python package;
 - Improve the documentation for users;
-- Create tutorials on how to use the packaged along with the most popular toolsfor data science / machine-learning like pandas, sklearn or tensorflow/pytorch;
+- Create tutorials on how to use the packaged along with the most popular toolsfor data science / machine-learning like pandas, sklearn or keras/tensorflow/pytorch;